Nachtraven/ucl-2026-based-on-kul-typst-template/template/sections/main-text/abstract.typ

 One promising imaging method is (micro) CT, due to its ability to reconstruct in 3D without physical deformation, however this technique, like all techniques, does not allow direct extraction of structure.
 Here we propose a technique that takes into account the multiscale nature of vascularization to extract structure and enable analysis of vasculature changes as a component of treatment of tumors.

-=== Short pitch/explanation:
-I am working on reconstructing the vascularization network of tumors imaged using microct, a method of ct or xray scanning that is of particularly high resolution.
-The raw images are generally not directly usable as the vascularization is discontinuous, and the way it appears in images varies based on the size of the vasculature, due to more contrast agent being present in larger vessels, and smaller vessels not getting any agent, but contrast in this case being due to the red blood cells.